akuklev/akuklev.github.io/verse.md

 Proofs by contradiction `prf : ¬T → Void`assume a negative premise `nT : ¬T` to derive a contradiction, i.e. an expression of the empty type `Void`.
 To arrive at a contradiction, one can construct a counter-example `t : T` and feed it into `nT(t) : Void`.
-If we specify that a proof uses the negative premise `nT` exactly once, it is admissible to state that we can extract the counter-example fed into it from the closed proof term:
+If we specify that a proof uses the negative premise `nT` exactly once, it is possible to postulate that we can extract the counter-example fed into it from the closed proof term:
 ```
  prf : □( (nT :¹¬T) → Void )